con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 >> 	% zhugs chen po pa - monlam

 Upholding great observances, head shaven,
-Best of observances, the chaste disciple,
+Foremost in all observances, chaste student,
-In whom austerity has culminated,
+With great austerities fully perfected,[^94-1]
-With great austerity, bather, Gautama; (94)
+He is the greatest bather, Gautama; (94)

+[^94-1]: More precisely, here two names should be understood: 'he whose austerities are great' and 'he in whom austerities have culminated'.

 * 94a: The Kangyur translation now translates *mauṇḍī* as *mgo zlum*.
 This probably indicates some confusion on the part of the translator.
 * 94d: We assume that *gtsang gnas* is a valid translation of *snātaka*; however, it would be difficult to arrive at the meaning of 'bather', i.e. one who perform ablutions, based on the Tibetan alone.
-VV gives an alternate explanation for gtsang gnas; this may be worth investigating as further evidence.
+VV gives an alternate explanation for *gtsang gnas*; this may be worth investigating as further evidence.
-* QUESTION: So he is the observance and the one upholding the observance?
+* QUESTION: *vratottamaḥ*: is he the observance itself also?

 > brahmavid brāhmaṇo brahmā brahmanirvāṇam āptavān |